Gautam-J/gautam-j.github.io/_posts/2022-07-29-machine-learning-101.md

 From the above example, it is clear that traditional AI requires a human to come up with a set of rules that an agent would follow.
 In ML, we let the agent *learn* the set of rules from a given set of data, hence the name *Machine Learning*.
-Think of other examples where you differentiate both the approaches clearly for a better understanding.
+Think of other examples where you can differentiate both the approaches clearly for a better understanding.
 If there are any clarifications, put them down in the comments.